keyteki/keyteki/README.md

 /discard x - Discards x cards at random from your hand

+/pillage - Discards the top card from your deck

 /strength x - Allows you to set the strength of a card to x

 /cancel-prompt - Allows you to skip a game step.
 Warning: this should only be used if the game can't seem to proceed.
 Use of this command itself could prevent the game from proceeding.